number571/hidden-lake/README.md

 ### Communication

 To communicate with other network nodes, you must first obtain your public key, which was generated for the first time when launching HLS.
-To do this, you need to access the [HLS API](cmd/hls/README.md) at the `internal address` provided in `hls.yml`.
+To do this, you need to access the [HLS API](cmd/hls/README.md) at the `internal` address provided in `hls.yml` (by default `localhost:9572`).

 ```bash
 $ curl -X GET 'http://localhost:9572/api/service/pubkey'